NVIDIA/spark-rapids/docs/tuning-guide.md

 load CSV files then write Parquet files) need to lower this setting when using large task input partition sizes to avoid GPU out of memory errors.

-## Set hasNans flag to False
-If your data has float values but doesn't contain NaNs set [`spark.rapids.sql.hasNans`](configs.md#sql.hasNans) to `false` to get the benefit of running on the GPU

 ## Metrics

 Custom Spark SQL Metrics are available which can help identify performance bottlenecks in a query.